 Creating your profile is a great first step.
 But it's important you also remain fairly active on the platform, especially before your eventual job search.
 Not sure where to start?
 Here are some ideas:

-Consider blogging.
+- Consider blogging.
 Longer-form blog posts documenting your experience can communicate your enthusiasm, skills, interest, and personality to future employers.
 Don't have a fully-built blogging site yet?
 No worries, sites like Medium are great spots to publish longer pieces.
 Make sure to share them to your LinkedIn feed!
+You can even write articles directly on LinkedIn that will automatically be associated with your LinkedIn account and show up on your profile.